-Every year in the U.S., an estimated 6 to 8 million lost, abandoned, or unwanted dogs and cats enter animal shelters.
+Every year in the U.S., more than 6 million lost, abandoned, or unwanted dogs and cats enter animal shelters.

 Some of these dogs and cats are lucky enough to be adopted into loving, responsible, and permanent homes.
 But there are far more animals in need of a caring family than there are kind people willing to provide them with a good, permanent home.

 Approximately 2 to 3 million cats and dogs—many of them healthy, young, and adoptable—must be euthanized in animal shelters every year.
 No one hates that ugly reality more than the people who hold the syringe, but the alternative—warehousing them in “no-kill” shelters that confine animals to cages for weeks, months, or years on end—leaves animals to suffer a far worse fate.
 Nathan Winograd, the most well-known “no-kill” advocate, supports such shelters despite the fact that under these conditions, many animals go insane from loneliness and confinement.
 Many more unwanted animals are simply abandoned to suffer and die on the streets or languish in lonely backyards without companionship, exercise, or, in many cases, even basic necessities such as food, water, shelter, or veterinary care.

 Why are there so many unwanted cats and dogs?
 There are three main reasons: Many people fail to spay or neuter their dogs and cats, who then reproduce, creating enormous numbers of kittens and puppies.
 People still buy animals from breeders or pet stores (thereby supporting the puppy mills that supply them) instead of adopting homeless animals.
 And people acquire companion animals without considering the lifetime commitment that caring for them requires.
 Eventually, people turn their backs on their loyal companions when they become “inconvenient” or “too much work.”